 Take into account that a strong reduction in global lease time can flood your network with DHCP messages, and when there is a larger number of users, it leads to an increased network load!
 Alternatively, you have the option of using a different DHCP server or allowing your users to manually request a new address by using their client.
-In the Windows command line this is done, for example, using the commands ipconfig /release and ipconfig /release and ipconfig /release.
+In the Windows command line this is done, for example, using the commands ipconfig /release and ipconfig /renew.